-Product Description: A forced air gas furnace or hydronic furnace combined with an electric air source heat pump (ASHP) with integrated controls.
+Product Description: A forced air gas furnace or hydronic furnace combined with an ASHP with integrated controls.

-Project Objective: Understand energy and cost savings from ASHPs as a centrally ducted air-conditioning replacement across various representative applications in the Northwest.
+Project Objective(s): Understand energy and cost savings from ASHPs as a centrally ducted air-conditioning replacement across various representative applications in the Northwest.